-On some Icom radios the USB-29A and the USB-RTS05 cables are offered for programming.
-This comparison will help you decide between the two cables.
+On some Icom radios, the USB-29A and the USB-RTS05 cables are offered for programming.
+Yes, Icom designed the radio so that programming can be done through two different ports on the radio.

 The USB-29A cable is generally more dependable for programming since the radio does not put other data out through the speaker jack.
 However, you cannot have a speaker attached to the other speaker jack while programming.